 In the case of repos between a small non-financial EU entity and an EU financial counterparty, the latter will be the Entity Responsible for the Report for both entities (field 1.1) and, unless it has outsourced the operation of reporting, it will also be the Report Submitting Entity (field 1.2) for both entities.
-The small non-financial EU entity will be the Reporting Counterparty and probably the Beneficiary (field 1.13) on one side: the EU financial counterparty will be the Reporting Counterparty and Beneficiary on the other side.
-If the Reporting Counterparty and Beneficiary on either side are the same entity, field 1.13 does not need to be filled in.
-If a small EU non-financial entity transacts a repowith any other type of entity, it will be responsible for its own reporting and will become the Entity Responsible for the Report.
+The small non-financial EU entity will be the Reporting Counterparty and probably the Beneficiary (field 1.13) on one side: the EU financial counterparty will be the Reporting Counterparty and Beneficiary on either side are the same entity, field 1.13 does not need to be filled in.
+If a small EU non-financial entity transacts a repo with any other type of entity, it will be responsible for its own reporting and will become the Entity Responsible for the Report.